Letztes Update: 17. Januar 2026

 Antwort der Redaktion

 The sci-fi name origin can be traced back to the 1950s.
-It was Forrest J Ackerman, an influential editor and writer, who is credited with coining the term "sci-fi."
-Inspired by the musical term "hi-fi," which stands for high fidelity, Ackerman wanted a snappy term for science fiction that would resonate with fans and newcomers alike.
+Forrest J Ackerman, a prominent science fiction fan and editor, is credited with coining the term "sci-fi."
+He was inspired by the term "hi-fi," which was used to describe high-fidelity sound systems.
+Ackerman's playful adaptation caught on, and "sci-fi" quickly became a popular shorthand for science fiction.

 Last updated 3 mins ago